Competing first passage percolation on random regular graphs: Coupling with the configuration model

-When studying $d$-regular graphs it is often useful to consider the \textit{configuration model}.
-The \textit{configuration model} was introduced by Bollob\'{a}s in \cite{Bollobas80}.
-This model is used to construct a uniform random $d$-regular graph on $N$ vertices.
-In this model we view each vertex of the graph as a set of $d$ \textit{half-edges}.
-We then pick a uniform perfect matching on these $dN$ half-edges, and contract each $d$-tuple of half-edges back to a single vertex.
-It is shown in \cite{Bollobas80} that with probability that tends to $\mathrm{e}^{\frac{1-d^2}4}$ as $n \rightarrow \infty$, this process yields a simple $d$-regular graph.
-Moreover, conditioning on the event that the graph is simple, it is uniformly distributed among all simple $d$-regular graphs on $N$ vertices.
+The configuration model (CM), introduced by Bollob\'{a}s in \cite{Bollobas80}, is a randomized algorithm used to construct a uniform random $d$-regular labeled graph on $N$ vertices (we always assume that $dN$ is even, as otherwise there is no such graph).
+In this model we view each vertex $i \in [N]=\{1,2,\dots,N\}$ of the graph as a set $H(i)$ of $d$ \textit{half-edges}.
+We pick a uniform perfect matching on the set $\cup_{i \in [N]} H(i)$ of all $dN$ half-edges (recall that $dN$ is even), and contract each $d$-tuple of half-edges $H(i)$ back to a single vertex.
+This yields a $d$-regular graph with the vertex set $[N]$, and in which every coupled pair of a half-edge in $H(i)$ and $H(j)$ gives an edge connecting the vertices $i$ and $j$.
+It is shown in \cite{Bollobas80} that with probability that tends to $e^{\frac{1-d^2}4}$ as $N \rightarrow \infty$, this is a simple $d$-regular graph.
+Moreover, conditioning on the event that the graph is simple, it is uniformly distributed among all simple $d$-regular labeled graphs on $N$ vertices.